 - Constantly Curious: All the kids who can talk.

 - A Dog Named Dog: The family cat is named Kittycat.

-- Fluffy Cloud Heaven: Played straight.
+- Fluffy Cloud Heaven: Always played straight.

 - Grandfather Clause: There have been a lot of suggestions that newspapers only continue to run the comic because of how old it is.

 - How Can Santa Deliver All Those Toys?: This is discussed in the Christmas Special (Billy chalks it up to Santa having a time-stopping watch).

 - Implausible Deniability: Thel finds PJ hiding in a closet devouring a bag of stolen cookies.
 PJ cries, "I not here!
 I with Daddy!"